f3bruary/plemp/README.md

 ### Info

-plemp (Perfect Linux Nginx MYSQL & PHP), is what I call the 'ideal' webserver for basic webapplications.
+plemp (Perfect Linux (e)Nginx MYSQL & PHP), is what I call the 'ideal' webserver for basic webapplications.
 It uses Docker and is easy to deploy.
 The project was meant to be a teaching experience cause I wanted to know more about Docker.
 It has several security and pagespeed enhancements out of the box.
 Is it really perfect ?
 No, of course not, especially right now since it's in beta.
 I cannot possibly take all requirements of everybody into consideration, so it might not be suitable for everyone.

 plemp is a network of 3 docker containers.